-We've just released a new (beta) version of Gantt Chart Template Pro that is designed to be a lot easier to use.
+In December, 2020 we released a new version of Gantt Chart Template Pro that is designed to consolidate multiple versions and features into a single template.
 It is available to both new and current customers.
 Existing customers can return to the download page to get the new version (no new purchase necessary).

 This Page (contents):

 1. WBS Numbering Controlled with a Simple Drop-Down Selection

 You don't need to understand how the formula works for the work breakdown structure (WBS) numbering (2.4, 3.1, 3.1.1, 3.1.2, etc.).
 All you need to do is select the WBS Level from a drop-down box.
 The WBS numbering is automatic.
 Also, the task descriptions are automatically indented based on the chosen WBS level.

 Unlike the free version (and older pro versions), you will not need to copy and paste different WBS formulas for different WBS levels.

 For fellow Excel fans: If you are curious about how the mega-formula for the WBS numbering works, you can learn some of the techniques via an article I wrote about various text manipulation formulas.
 Also, the indenting of the task description is controlled using Conditional Formatting and custom Number formats such as "_s_s_s_s@" to format the text with leading spaces.

 2. Multiple Ways to Define Task Dates and Durations

 The biggest change in version 4.0 had to do with how you define each task's start and end date.
 Instead of copying formulas from a set of template rows or cells to define tasks in different ways, you just enter your data in the appropriate input columns.

 Watch the Video for Version 5.0